About FWS

 History of the Flood Warning System

-The installation of the gage system began in 1982 under the direction of the Flood Control District and initially included 13 gage stations.
-The first test of this system occurred during Hurricane Alicia in 1983, and the system provided invaluable information, including rainfall totals and bayou/stream level data that was not previously available.
-From 1983 to 2021, the number of gage stations increased to today’s total of 188, expanding the ability to monitor and gather information from many more bayous and streams.
+Installation of the gage system began in 1982 under the direction of the Flood Control District and initially included 13 gage stations.
+The first test of this system occurred during Hurricane Alicia in 1983, providing valuable information, including rainfall totals and stream elevation data that was not previously available.

 How the Information is Used